Human vs. Synthetic: The Battle for the Soul of AI Filmmaking

 Copy ready lines

-AI used for clean up and pacing.
+Light AI clean up AI used for clean up and pacing.
 No performance was generated.
+Description, end card, or credits

 Quick example

 A documentary uses a composite character to protect a real source, and the narration is voiced with AI using permission.
-Nothing is trying to pass as a raw recording, but viewers deserve to know what they are hearing.
+Nothing is trying to pass as a raw recording, but viewers still deserve to know what they are hearing.
 Drop the Voice cloning line into the description or pinned comment so nobody starts wondering what else was altered, and the story can land the way you intended.

 Where to go next